 Video storytelling is a quick paced skill based workshop that will have you producing high-quality, professional videos.
 The best videos will always be the ones that that grab your attention, make you think, make you laugh, or cry, or elicit an emotion – and make you want to watch till the end.
 Join us to learn best-in-class techniques for producing engaging videos for the web and on social media.

-A 4-day experiential workshop in essential skills for producing video content to a digital-first media environment.
-Video cameras, tripods, lavalier and reporter microphones are included for your use during the workshop.
+A 4-day experiential workshop in essential skills for producing video stories to a digital-first media environment.
+Video cameras, tripods, lavalier and reporter microphones for your use during the workshop.
 This is a beginners level workshop, no previous experience with shooting or editing video is required.

-- Learn to shoot videos for social media and the web
+- Learn best practices for filming quality videos for social media and the web

 - Learn to storyboard and develop the narrative of a video